20 Questions with Travel Photographer & Top SA Instagrammer, Gareth Pon

 4) How do you approach someone you would like to photograph?
 Any tips for the shy guys out there?

 Take the photo and ask later.
-I feel that if you ask someone to pose theres a certain essence that is lost once they’re aware of the camera.
-If you want someone to pose, you simply just ask – most people are more than happy to have their photo taken.
+I feel that if you ask someone to pose, there’s a certain essence that is lost once they’re aware of the camera.
+If you want someone to pose, you only need to ask – most people are more than happy to have their photos taken.

-5) From all the countries and cities you’ve visited, which one boasts the most diverse photographic opportunities?
+5) From all the countries and cities you’ve visited, which one boasts the most diverse photo opportunities?

-6) If you had to recommend one spot in Johannesburg for a fun, Sunday shoot, where would that be?
+6) If you had to recommend one spot in Jo’burg for a fun Sunday shoot, where would that be?

-It really depends on what you’re photographing, but I always love shooting around Gandhi Square in the Jo’burg CBD.
+It really depends on what you’re taking photos of, but I always love shooting around Gandhi Square in the Jo’burg CBD.

-7) A friend goes on holiday, takes a whole bunch of photos and then you are stuck having to look through tons of photos that look the same.
-What would you say are a few ways to spice up your travelling portfolio to avoid those boring, monotonous photos?
+7) Problem: Someone goes on holiday and takes a bunch of similar-looking photos.
+How would you spice up your travelling portfolio to avoid those boring, monotonous photos?

-I’d say take less photos and appreciate more memories.
-I do a lot of my everyday capturing through snapchat and various random pics on my phone.
-Sometimes it’s a lot more fun to watch your snapchat story from a day.
+I’d say: take less photos and appreciate more memories.
+I capture everyday travelling pics with my phone through Snapchat – sometimes it’s a lot more fun to watch your Snapchat story from the day.

-Try setting a theme for yourself, a perfect example of this is from a good friend of mine Lauren Randolph (@laurenlemon), she loves color so she often captures themes, here’s an example of how she captured all the Metro Stations in Berlin http://photolauren.com/u-bahn
+Try setting a theme for yourself.
+A good friend if mine, Lauren Randolph, (@laurenlemon) loves colour, so she shoots accordingly.
+Here’s an example of how she captured Berlin’s Metro Stations http://photolauren.com/u-bahn

-8) You obviously love delicious food (don’t we all), but what food do you enjoy making yourself?
+8) You obviously love delicious food (don’t we all!), but what food do you enjoy preparing?

-I’m obsessed with Italian food, probably not the healthiest option.
-But whenever I cook I always seem to gravitate towards making a good pasta.
+I’m obsessed with Italian food, which is probably not the healthiest option, but whenever I cook I always seem to gravitate towards making a good pasta.

-9) You’ve mentioned that you have an App notifying you about cool restaurants close by.
+9) You’ve mentioned that you have an App that notifies you about cool restaurants close-by.
 Do you prefer taking photos of your food with your Smartphone or your DSLR camera?

-It’s always easier with a smartphone, I can then upload the image straight away!
+It’s always easier with a smartphone as I can then upload the image straight away!

-10) Any advice on clothing while on photographic travels?
+10) Do you have any advice on clothing while on photographic travels?

 Keep it simple.
-You’re traveling, not going to a fashion show.
-Most of the time you can get away with packing a lot less.
-Worst case scenario, you can always pop into a store and buy a jacket if it gets too cold.
+You’re traveling; not going to a fashion show.
+Most of the time you can get away with packing a lot less than you think.
+Worst case scenario – you can always pop into a store and buy a jacket if it gets too cold.

-My go-to is usually Snapseed and now the new Lightroom app.
-I actually try not to edit too much, but I will usually accentuate details and colours.
+My go-to app is Snapseed and now also the new Lightroom app.
+I try not to edit too much, but when I do, I will usually accentuate details and colours.

 12) What is the bravest thing you’ve ever done when it comes to photography and travelling?

-Hanging out a helicopter while flying over the Big Apple, aka: New York City!
+Hanging out of a helicopter while flying over the Big Apple, aka: New York City!

 13) Lets say I’m travelling solo, where would you suggest I go that is safe enough while also offering diverse photographic opportunities?

-14) Just out of curiosity… You have many self-portraits on your Instagram feed as well as in published articles.
+14) Just out of curiosity… You have many published self-portraits.
 Do you generally take them yourself or does a fellow photographer do that for you?

-It’s always a mix, but I do try to always take them myself if I can.
+It’s really a mix of both, but I try to take them myself if I can.

-To be honest I’ve never really been in a very frightening experience while traveling.
+To be honest, I’ve never really had a traumatic experience on my travel.
 I’m quite an independent person and I rarely panic about anything, so the worst is probably me getting a bit uncomfortable because I’ve run out of airtime or something.

 16) In your many travelling adventures, what experiences would you say truly move you and stay inked on the sleeves of your heart?

-I think the most memorable experiences have always been linked to the people I’ve met along the way.
-To this date, I have certain countries that I consider my favourite and it’s very much attributed to the people I met in those countries.
+I think the most memorable experiences relate to the people I’ve met along the way.
+To this date, certain countries remain my favourite pretty much because of the people I met there.

 I think the key for me has been to find a balance in life.
-I think emotions, creativity and spirituality need to continually keep each other in check, if one get’s too much attention then the others fail.
+Emotions, creativity and spirituality need to continually keep each other in check – if one get’s too much attention then the others fail.
 Over and above everything, I always remind myself that the now is just a single stepping stone to the next adventure.

 18) If you and your camera could ROCKET back in time, what time would you like to go to and why?

-I’d like to go back to the beginning (if you can believe that there was such a thing as a beginning) where everything in the universe was ‘seen’ for the first time.
+I’d like to go back to the beginning (if you can believe that there was such a thing as a beginning) where everything in the universe was “seen” for the first time.

-19) Besides going to space… Any other ridiculous dreams you have?
+19) Besides going to space… do you have any other ridiculous dreams?

-20) We enjoyed your video on Petrolicious, Road Tripping with the Volkswagen.
-Do you have any tips and tricks for the adventurer who is keen on shooting something similar?
+20) We enjoyed your video on Petrolicious, road tripping with the Volkswagen minibus.
+Do you have any tips ‘n tricks for the adventurer who is keen on shooting something similar?

-Have one concept.
-Don’t overcomplicate things, that way you can enjoy your travels while still having fun while you’re shooting.
+Have one concept; don’t overcomplicate things.
+If you remember this, you can enjoy your travels while still having fun while you’re shooting.